 1) Student requires on-going intervention to develop this skill

 2) Student demonstrates this skill some of the time

 3) Student demonstrates this skill most of the time

 4) Student consistently demonstrates this skill

 Subsequent thoughts: “Does this translate into the standard A/B/C/D?”
 “Can we really make these kinds of distinctions in kindergarten?”
 That seemed too crazy, especially since I’m first generation.
 “Do I add up all the numbers like a Cosmo quiz to figure out if my kid is ‘really smokin’ kindergarten?'”
 I shrugged the crazy thoughts off and started going through the line items being assessed, glancing anxiously back up at the legend like it was going to give me some context.
 It really didn’t.
 Because how often is “some” and how often is “most”?
 Is “some” infrequent enough that my kid is getting on the teacher’s nerves because he doesn’t have his shit together?
 And then it hit me.

-The verbiage above is can you buy Lyrica at walmart code for the following:
+The verbiage above is go to these guys code for the following:

 1) You really need to work on this shit whether you know about it or not